DkGr/virtualface/README.md

 ## Requirements
 - Node.js with npm
 - A server certificate and private key to enable HTTPS (use easy and magical [let's encrypt](https://letsencrypt.org) !)
-- MongoDB server
+- A MongoDB server
-- (not required for now) an ownCloud server
+- (not required for now) An ownCloud server

 ## Working features
 - Basic account Creation